KinveyApps/HTML5-Starter/README.md

 2. Create an app backend using the [console](http://console.kinvey.com) for your application.
 2. Create a user (with password) using the [console](http://console.kinvey.com) for your application.
 3. Open `js/main.js` in a text editor
-4. Replace the `appKey` and `appSecret` variables with the ones for the app you created in step 1.
+4. Enter your `appKey` and `appSecret` for the app you created in step 1.
 5. Create a `books` collection and import `data/books.json`.

 ## Run